Matthieu Litt

 Exhibitions

 Since 2008, the artist has exhibited his works in Belgium and elsewhere in both individual and collective exhibitions.
-In Belgium, his works have been displayed at venues including Bozar, the Museum of Fine Arts in Liège and Verviers, Wiels, the Museum of Photography in Charleroi, and the Hangar.
+In Belgium, his works have been displayed at venues including Bozar, Museums of Fine Arts in Liège and Verviers, Wiels and the Museum of Photography in Charleroi.
 Abroad, Litt has exhibited in the Netherlands (Netherlands Fotomuseum), Kazakhstan (TSE Art Destination Gallery), Italy (Der Grief), London (D&AD Festival 2017), the United States (Columbia University), Germany (Neue Galerie), Australia, and Canada (Fotofilmic '16 traveling exhibition).

 Art Book Publications by Matthieu Litt